-- 1. Obtain a new write-lease on the directory entry (with the same intent as was previously there). - 2.
+- 1. Obtain a new write-lease on the directory entry. - 2.
 Read the inode pointed by the directory entry. - 3.
 If it does not exist or does not have a reference back to the linking directory, delete the directory entry.
 If it does exist and has a reference back to the linking directory, remove the write-lease.